valeoai/VideoActionModel/README.md

 ## Training

 The different scripts in this repo rely on a SLURM envrionment.
-To be able to launch the following commands, you should adapt the `jeanzay_slurm_job_submit.py` script to your own environment.
+To be able to launch the following commands, you should adapt the `jeanzay_slurm_job_submit.py` script to your own SLURM cluster.

 ### Pre-training